chipolaris/BootForum/README.md

 For developers, the followings are recommended
 * **JDK 11** or later
 * **Maven 3** or later
-* IDE: recommend tools with Spring deveopment plugin such as Eclipse based **Spring Tool Suite**
+* IDE: recommend tools with Spring development plugin such as Eclipse based **Spring Tool Suite**

 ### Note